rozzilla/watt-poc/README.md

 First of all, start `watt` with `npm run start > logs/tmp.log`, and run `npm run test:performance:tcp` on a separate shell.

 Then, stop the main `watt` process, start it again with `npm run start > logs/tmp.log`, followed by `npm run test:performance:ipc` command.
 Once the last command is completed, you'll be able to compare `TCP` and `IPC` benchmarks.

-**Bonus point**: [Follow this guideline](https://blog.platformatic.dev/introducing-watt-admin) to run `watt-admin` and have a live overview on your service metrics during the performance tests.

 #### TCP